iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 > Wish it was more helpful<br> :date: __2021-03-09 03:21:42__

 > THIS IS NOT A VACCINE APP.
 IT IS A CONTACT TRACING APP- THAT'S IT (for everyone complaining that it won't help them find a vaccine distribution center)<br> :date: __2021-03-08 21:30:57__

-> For the elderly or those who cannot walk long distances, there is no information on which site is best; I am in category 1b.
-Everytime I search for a location.
-I am re-routed back to this site which I have already registered.<br> :date: __2021-01-26 23:12:35__